Decelium/decelium_wallet/getting_started_python.md

 #### Visiting the Uploaded Website

 The uploaded website will be available at `https://test.paxfinancial.ai/obj/[website_id]/` where `[website_id]` is the value returned upon uploading the website in the previous step.

+### Further Examples of Use of the Decelium Wallet in Python Programs

+There are examples of the use of the Decelium wallet in Python programs [here](./PY_USAGE_EXAMPLES.md).